mshroyer/pythonista-scripts/README.md

 # Pythonista Scripts

-Scripts I've written for [Pythonista 3](https://www.omz-software.com/pythonista/) on iOS.
+Scripts or [bodges](https://youtu.be/lIFE7h3m40U) that I've written for [Pythonista 3](https://www.omz-software.com/pythonista/) on iOS.

 ## License